Lazovchik/NodeJSLabs/README.md

 Try to guess what's my name and see some bonus output :)

 Or just look for it in the code

+#For the lab 2

+#Requirements and installation are the same

+#To run:

+In both subfolders run:

+`npm run start`

+In TypeScript subfolder:

+If you want to "transiple" .js out of typrscript run:

+`npm run build`

+Than you can find a transpiled js code in dist/server.js